Foundations-of-Applied-Mathematics/Advanced-Programming/2017_FallMaterials/README.md

 This folder contains information from the competitive coding class taught by Andrew Carr and Mitchell Probst during the BYU Fall 2017 semester.
 There is a [Powerpoints](https://github.com/Foundations-of-Applied-Mathematics/Advanced-Programming/tree/master/2017_FallMaterials/Powerpoints) directory that contains the slides shown to classmembers, which we did regularly at the beginning of the semester.
 However, as the problems became more unwieldly, we switched to working on the problems in class together.

 There is also a folder called [PythonFiles](https://github.com/Foundations-of-Applied-Mathematics/Advanced-Programming/tree/master/2017_FallMaterials/PythonFiles) which contain a few specific functions written to help explain some of the Learn and Gos (this is the name used for each topic, *Learn* first together with us as a class, then *Go* and code it up yourself.
-Last, there is a [BrainTeasers]() folder which contain the brain teasers we asked the students.
+Last, there is a [BrainTeasers](https://github.com/Foundations-of-Applied-Mathematics/Advanced-Programming/tree/master/2017_FallMaterials/BrainTeasers) folder which contain the brain teasers we asked the students and corresponding solutions.

 # Administration
 The class was setup with everything being run through Hackerrank using an e-mail account we created for this purpose:<br>
 Username: acme.coding.competition@gmail.com<br>
 Password: Ask your ACME professor.

+If you are NOT part of the BYU ACME curriculum, but want access to the Hackerrank problems that were created by us, please feel free to send either one of us an e-mail at: mitchellprobst@gmail.com or andrewcarr06@gmail.com.

-Future classes may choose to re-use the same Learn and Gos, because hackerrank will allow you to modify start/end times of a contest, however we found no way to erase the leaderboard, so it will become critical to closely track each user and their performance on the Learn and Gos.
+Future classes may choose to re-use the same Learn and Gos, because Hackerrank will allow you to modify start/end times of a contest, however we found no way to erase the leaderboard, so it will become critical to closely track each user and their performance on the Learn and Gos.

 The class had several core components: Discussing Problem Solving Techniques, Learn and Gos, In-class Blitzes, Interviewing Skills, and Language Projects.